lue-bird/elm-state-interface/README.md

 Whenever **order of actions** is important, let your **state** represent that!

-Our final example shows what we need to actually run it as an elm program.
+## what we need to actually run it as an elm program

+For a minimal working setup, the [playground](https://github.com/lue-bird/elm-state-interface-hello) has everything you need.
+For a "showcase example" with a minigame etc, see [example/](https://github.com/lue-bird/elm-state-interface/tree/main/example).
+You'll see that the basic setup hasn't changed.

+In case you want to create your own setup instead:

 ```elm
 port module Main exposing (main)